Your doctor or nurse should tell you how much of your anticoagulant medicine to take and when to take it.

 Missed or extra doses

-If you're taking warfarinand you miss one of your doses, you should skip the dose you missed and wait to take your next scheduled dose as normal.
+If you're taking warfarin and you miss one of your doses, take it as soon as you remember.
+If you do not remember until the next day, skip the dose you missed and wait to take your next scheduled dose as normal.
 Don't take a double dose to make up for the one you missed.

 If you're taking apixaban or dabigatran twice a day and you miss one of your doses, you should take it as soon as you remember if it's still more than 6 hours until your next scheduled dose.
 If it's less than 6 hours until your next dose, skip the dose you missed and take the next scheduled dose as normal.